saic-oss/onboarding-guide/README.md

 - A Terraform module
 - A containerized Java/SpringBoot app that uses Gradle
+- A Helm chart library that hosts its packages on GitHub Pages
+- A Docusaurus documentation site that deploys to GitHub Pages

-Types of projects that we don't yet support but will soon are:
+Types of projects that we don't yet support but are looking at are:

-- A Helm chart
 - A containerized Java/SpringBoot app that uses Maven
-- A Docusaurus documentation site that deploys to GitHub Pages

 ## Permission structure